nekitbr/wipro-springboot-api/README.md

 - Clone repository
 - Open the project on your IDE
 - Download maven dependencies
+- Create an application.properties under main.resources (the .example is ready-to-go, just rename it)
+- Create an application.properties under test.resources (the .example is ready-to-go, just rename it)

 ### To run the project:
 - Run main.java.com.jose.api.ApiApplication to start your spring-boot service